Yatharagga: Yatharagga Satellite Station

-US Navy Telescope

-A US Navy telescope is located adjacent to the MOBLAS 5 SLR.

 Dongara Satellite Station

 Dongara Satellite Station is adjacent to Yatharagga Satellite Station, and acts as mutual backup to the site.
-It is also part of the Swedish Space Corporation, however is owned by the US subsidiary.
+It is also part of the Swedish Space Corporation, but is owned by the US subsidiary.

+Yarragadee Geodetic Observatory

+Near the homestead is Geoscience Australia's Yarragadee Geodetic Observatory.
+It hosts and operates NASA's MOBLAS 5 Satellite Laser Ranging (SLR) station originally established by an agreement between the United States of America and Australia effective 27 June 1978 to establish a NASA Temporary Mobile Satellite Laser Tracking Facility.